Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Boiled sweet potatoes have a much lower glycemic index, while roasted sweet potatoes and boiled red potatoes have high glycemic index values.
 The insulin index of sweet potatoes is also lower than that of potatoes.
 Thus, boiled sweet potatoes may be the more favorable choice for people with diabetic conditions.

-Research has proven that sweet potatoes can be effective in treating high blood glucose conditions and can regulate dyslipidemia, which is an imbalance of blood lipids, such as cholesterol, low-density and high-density lipoproteins (8).
+Research has proven that sweet potatoes may be effective in treating high blood glucose conditions and may regulate dyslipidemia, which is an imbalance of blood lipids, such as cholesterol, low-density and high-density lipoproteins (8).

 Sweet potato intake may also reduce glycosylated hemoglobin A1c and improve insulin sensitivity (9).